 A comprehensive database to store and manage data should be an implementation priority and development should begin in June 2007.
-This database will serve to manage information gathered from coordination by approximately December 2007.
+This database will serve to manage information gathered from coordination with other agencies, as well as store and manage monitoring data.
+It should be completed by approximately December 2007.

-Second-tier actions, which will facilitate the assessment of the existing management strategies, are also ranked for immediate implementation.
+Second tier actions, which will facilitate the assessment of the existing management strategies, are also ranked for immediate implementation.
 Human impact monitoring should begin and be coordinated with other tortoise and threat monitoring and should be recorded by enforcement personnel during patrols beginning in June 2007, or upon hire.
 The need for alternative indicators, given the inherent difficulty in monitoring tortoises, is also a high priority.
-These indicators will allow managers to focus monitoring effort on those parameters most likely to provide a reliable sense of recovery success and will be used during CMS reviews to assess the CAs effectiveness.
+These indicators will allow managers to focus monitoring effort on those parameters most likely to provide a reliable sense of recovery success and will be used during CMS reviews to assess CA effectiveness.
 This research and monitoring should begin in the tortoise active season following CMS approval, March 2008.

 After the existing recovery status and baseline biological data is known, third-tier actions will facilitate the development of additional actions.
 Tracking desert tortoises is not an immediate need but should be done before the first CMS review.
-It is recommended that the research begin approximately March 2008 and it could be done in conjunction with other tortoise monitoring surveys.
+It is recommended that this research begin in March 2008, and it could be done in conjunction with other tortoise-monitoring surveys.